pypa/distlib/docs/reference.rst

    This class represents a set of distributions which are installed on a Python path (like ``PYTHONPATH`` / ``sys.path``).
-Both new-style (``distlib``) and legacy (egg) distibutions are catered for.
+Both new-style (``distlib``) and legacy (egg) distributions are catered for.

    Methods: